OWRC/interpolants/sources/clipnship.md

 # Data formats
 The data format chosen for the exports are provided in a format that is most compressible, maintaining efficient file transfer.
 The files formats are thus less less common; yet are general enough that they'll open on common GIS platforms.

+Data are compressed into a *tar.gz* file, which can opened using free and open software such as [7-Zip](https://www.7-zip.org/) and [WinRAR](https://www.win-rar.com/).

 ## File Formats

 ### Rasters